banner image

 Hydrogen Production

-Many people envision that part of our clean-energy future is the hydrogen economy.
+Many people envision the hydrogen economy as part of our clean-energy future.
 When hydrogen gas reacts with oxygen, it releases energy that machines (like cars) can use.
 The only byproduct is pure water.
 Hydrogen can be burned in internal combustion engines or turned into electricity through fuel cells.

-Nuclear technology is well positioned to overcome today’s challenges with making hydrogen gas.
-Today, almost all hydrogen comes from fossil fuels, which means it produces a lot of carbon dioxide, a greenhouse gas.
-The main ways of “cracking” water to generate hydrogen consume too much energy to be practical without a high-quality source of clean and affordable energy like nuclear power.
+Nuclear technology is well-positioned to overcome today’s challenges in producing hydrogen gas.
+Today, almost all hydrogen is produced from fossil fuels, which results in the release of a significant amount of carbon dioxide, a greenhouse gas.
+The primary methods of “cracking” water to generate hydrogen consume too much energy to be practical without a high-quality source of clean and affordable energy, such as nuclear power.

 Another difficulty involves storing the gas.
 As the smallest molecule, hydrogen can leak through most substances.